 9th through 12th Grade Students

-At Golden West College, we are dedicated to helping high school students throughout our district achieve college and career readiness.
-In partnership with local high schools, we are striving to support students’ needs by offering multiple ways students can earn college credit in order to:
+Golden West College is dedicated to helping high school students throughout our district achieve college and career readiness.
+In partnership with local high schools, GWC offers multiple ways students can earn college credit in order to:

-For more information on Dual and Concurrent Enrollment, visit our college website: goldenwestcollege.edu/dualenrollment/
+For the most up to date information on Dual and Concurrent Enrollment, visit our college website: https://www.goldenwestcollege.edu/dualenrollment/index.html.

 High School Students enrolled in college credit classes should be aware that: